rbms-bsc/DCRMR/_pages/Notes-on-items/Note-on-item.md

 ## 10.20.6 Exhibition history

-<a name="10.20.6.1">10.20.6.1</a> Record where and when the item has been exhibited if considered inmportant.
+<a name="10.20.6.1">10.20.6.1</a> Record where and when the item has been exhibited if considered important.

 >Example:
 ><CITE>Exhibited: "Illustrating the Imagination: Celebrating Children's Illustrators from the Cornish Colony and Today" at the Cornish Museum, Windsor, VT, 2009-2010</CITE>